CosAnca/nucleum/README.md

 #### [Node Version Manager](https://github.com/creationix/nvm)

-**Fosterkit requires at least Node 6**.
+**Nucleum requires at least Node 6**.
 While you can install Node a variety of ways, we highly recommend using [nvm](https://github.com/creationix/nvm) to install and manage Node versions.

 #### [Yarn](https://yarnpkg.com/en/docs/install)